CHILD READY NEWS AND UPDATES

 Child Ready Program Overview

-The UNM Division of Pediatric Emergency Medicine, NM EMSC and the UNM CNAH, were awarded a four-year grant (June 2102-2016) from the Health Resources and Services Administration and Emergency Medical Services for Children State Partnership Regionalization of Care Program to work with communities and tribes to design, develop, and disseminate a system of regionalized pediatric emergency care in tribal and rural areas of New Mexico and the border regions of Arizona, Colorado, Texas, and Mexico.
+The UNM Division of Pediatric Emergency Medicine, NM EMSC and the UNM IIKD, were awarded a four-year grant (June 2102-2016) from the Health Resources and Services Administration and Emergency Medical Services for Children State Partnership Regionalization of Care Program to work with communities and tribes to design, develop, and disseminate a system of regionalized pediatric emergency care in tribal and rural areas of New Mexico and the border regions of Arizona, Colorado, Texas, and Mexico.

 The program will primarily focus on the following four areas of intervention: